brickpool/logo/extras/docs/PG-Protocol.md

 - __0BA5__ = 40 (hex) = 64 bytes
 - __0BA6__ = 4a (hex) = 74 bytes

-The _Data_ field includes input image registers, run-time variables, etc. and the data for input, output, cursor key states, and more.
+The _Data_ field includes input image registers, run-time variables, etc. and the data for input, output, cursor key states, and the additionally requested variables.

 The listing below shows the position in the _Data_ field for the well known values.
 The positions start at one and are listed in decimal.